Check out this list of insightful onboarding metrics and discover the different KPIs, tips, and tools to measure onboarding program success.

 Free to paid conversions should be a go-to onboarding metric for SaaS companies.
 As the name suggests, it measures the number of customers that converted from free plans to paid plans.
 For a SaaS company, this might look like three different free-to-paid models:

-Free plans and trials are great onboarding tools because they let users learn about your product before they buy it, potentially shortening TTV and improving product adoption down the road.
+Free plans and trials are great onboarding tools because they let trial users learn about your product before they buy it, potentially shortening TTV and improving product adoption rate down the road.

 Note: Depending on your business model, it may be more effective to track monthly to annual conversions.
 This is the number of customers that commit to annual contracts rather than month-to-month subscriptions, which means more predictable revenue for your team.

 Total contract value (TCV) is another important metric that measures how much your SaaS customer’s contract is worth after it’s been executed.
 It accounts for recurring revenue and related costs, such as any onboarding fees your company charges.